CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Leveraging D1 for Serverless SQL Databases

 D1 is Cloudflare's **native serverless SQL database** that integrates with Workers and Pages.
 It allowed me to store and manage user data, goals, and other application-specific information without having to worry about traditional database management tasks.
-The setup involved around 4 lines of code included in the wrangler.toml file and a traditional SQL schema file.
+The setup involved around four lines of code in the wrangler.toml file and a traditional SQL schema file.

 ### Environment Variables

 I was able to easily create environment variables in the Cloudflare dashboard and access them in my Workers code.
-The React applications environment variables were compiled during the build process, which meant I could not to use Cloudflare Secrets for them.
+The React application's environment variables were compiled during the build process, which meant I could not to use Cloudflare Secrets for them.

 ### What I built